 His appointment with the nurse was cancelled due to A Bereavement.
 He will have to wait God only knows how long for another appointment.
 Everything stops for A Bereavement and the How Long part is never clear.
 Grief is not a finite thing.
 There might be travel to be considered and there may be obligations.
 No employer can deny how much time can be taken off work for A Bereavement.
 I think two or three days are considered normal and after that things are up for negotiation.

 9 October Wednesday

 Alistair visited from Orkney.
 We walked together up the mass path and stopped to collect horse chestnuts the top.
 I was filling my pockets with bright shiny conkers and he was collecting the ones barely visible and still in their prickly outer husks.
 He told me that there are no horse chestnut trees on Orkney.
-He was gathering a selection of the leathery capsules to show to his grandson who has never seen horse chestnuts.
+He was gathering a selection of the spiky leathery capsules to show to his grandson who has never seen horse chestnuts.
 Now I think of Alistair’s grandson every time I pass whatever bounty the tree has dropped since I last walked that way.
+I do not know the name of this little boy.
+I think of him as Alistair’s grandson.
 Today I was bending down and collecting a few more chestnuts when I was thumped from behind and knocked to my knees.
 It was Jessie the new dog at the Shine’s house.
 Jessie is another one of those names that people give to dogs but rarely to people.
 There is always another female dog called Jessie.
 This Jessie is a St Bernard puppy.
 At five months old, she is already the size of a small pony and she loves to jump up on people.
 She has no idea how strong she is.
 I dread to think how big she will be when she is fully grown.